 City Medians Hide Wide Suburb Variation

-These figures are city medians across 83 ZIP codes, and Dallas neighbourhoods diverge far more than the headline numbers suggest.
-Pleasant Grove (75217) leads the long-term yield table at 10.5% with a median price of $207,250, while Addison and Coppell in the north sit closer to 6.1% with entry prices well above $350,000.
+These figures are city medians across 83 ZIP codes, and Dallas neighborhoods diverge far more than the headline numbers suggest.
+Pleasant Grove (75217) leads the long-term yield table at 10.5% with a median price of about $207,000, while Addison and Coppell in the north sit closer to 6.1% with entry prices well above about $379,000.
 The house-vs-apartment call can flip within a five-mile radius: a 2-bed apartment in Uptown behaves nothing like a 2-bed condo in Mesquite.
 The dashboard shows suburb-level data for every bedroom count and property type, so you can compare within the specific area you are evaluating.

 View Dallas in the dashboard → Free preview · every bedroom count and property type